ELEVATE THE DELIVERY OF PATIENT CARE

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student Contract

 Gain the epidemiological and statistical skills needed to appraise and interpret literature appropriate to primary care development, policy and research.
 Your learning will be reinforced by developing your practical skills to critically appraise research papers.

 Learn the essential features of effective primary care systems in a range of health care settings, particularly in low, middle, and high-income countries.
 You’ll learn about the challenges facing primary care in the 21st century in terms of population change, rising multimorbidity, workforce challenges and resource constraints.

-Students must complete a project and dissertation based on a substantive piece of structured inquiry or research.
+You must complete a project and dissertation based on a substantive piece of structured inquiry or research.
 This can take several forms but must be an independent piece of work that demonstrates an in depth critical understanding of the topic being explored.

 An introduction to the principles and processes involved in designing and conducting research studies in health sciences using systematic reviews, qualitative, quantitative and health economics approaches.
 The course will prepare you to complete an in-depth research project.